-- 1. Determine that management has implemented policies and procedures ensuring the Company's risks are identified and that controls are adequate, in place and functioning properly. - 2.
-Review the Company's fraud risk assessment program and controls to mitigate fraud. - 3.
-Establish and review procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal controls or auditing matters and the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters. - 4.
+- 1. Determine that management has implemented policies and procedures ensuring the Company's risks, including those related to fraud, are identified and that controls are adequate, in place and functioning properly. - 2.
+Establish and review procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal controls or auditing matters and the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters. - 3.
 Review management's report on internal control effectiveness and the independent auditor's report attesting to management's assertions.